cosmos/awesome-cosmos/README.md

 * [Cosmos Discord Bot](https://github.com/okp4/discord-bot) - A general-purpose Discord bot for Cosmos SDK blockchains.
 * [cosmos-proposals-checker](https://github.com/QuokkaStake/cosmos-proposals-checker.git) - A bot to notify you if your wallets didn't vote on proposal on multiple Cosmos SDK chains.
 * [cosmos-transactions-bot](https://github.com/QuokkaStake/cosmos-transactions-bot.git) - Get notified about transactions matching the filters you want on multiple Cosmos SDK chains.
+* [cosmos-balance-bot](https://github.com/Reecepbcups/cosmos-balance-bot) - Get notified about your wallet balance on multiple Cosmos SDK chains at a set interval.
+* [validator-stats-notifications](https://github.com/Reecepbcups/validator-stats-notifs) - Discord announcements including ranking, delegations over time, and unique delegators.
+* [Secret Stashh NFT Bot](https://github.com/Reecepbcups/stashh-bot) - A discord bot to get notified of sales, auctions, and purchases for a Secret Network NFT collection.
+* [DAODAO Treasury Bot](https://github.com/Reecepbcups/dao-treasury-bot) - A discord bot that keeps up with a DAO's treasury fiat value.
+* [Cosmos Price Bot](https://github.com/Reecepbcups/cosmos-price-bot) - A discord bot that nicknames to the USD price of any cosmos token via a DEX.

+## Node Operations

+### Utilities

+*[Cosmos Cache](https://github.com/Reecepbcups/cosmos-endpoint-cache) - Optimize Cosmos queries by caching responses for predefined sets of time (regex).

 ## Ecosystem